• Skip to primary navigation

 How to keep the loin of pork from drying out?

-Don't pierce the pork with a fork when you turn it or the juices will run out.
+Don't pierce the pork with a fork when you turn it or the pan juices will run out.
 Use wooden spoons or spatula to turn it.

 And most importantly, let the pork roast rest on the cutting board for about 5 minutes before slicing.
 That will help the juices from running all over the board and keep the meat from being dry.

 • Use a different cutting board for raw meats and produce.
-And alway wash hands and any utensils that have touched raw foods as well.

 • Cover and refrigerate leftover pork and use within 3-4 days.